Get Elephants Out of Zoos

 The tens of millions of dollars that are spent each year at zoos for a small number of elephants should instead be responsibly directed toward elephant conservation work in Asia and Africa.

-While zoos squander limited resources, legitimate conservation efforts struggle for funding.
-On an annual budget of just $100,000 per year, the Amboseli Elephant Research Project in Africa makes a difference for the preserve’s 1,500 African elephants as well as for the Kenyan farmers living near Amboseli who lose their crops to elephants every year.
+While zoos waste resources, legitimate conservation groups struggle for funding.
+On an annual budget of just $500,000, the Amboseli Trust for Elephants in Kenya makes a difference for the Amboseli National Park’s 1,500 African elephants as well as for the Kenyan farmers living nearby who lose their crops to elephants every year.
+The group’s presence in the park also discourages poaching—the Amboseli elephants are the least threatened population of elephants on the African continent.

-The idea that zoos are saving elephants by displaying them has been disproved.
-Elephants have been on display in zoos for 200 years, yet they’re facing extinction in the wild.
-Placing these intelligent and complex individuals in conditions that are harmful for them, just so that we can look at them, teaches us nothing.
+The claim that zoos are saving elephants by displaying them has been debunked.
+Elephants have been exhibited in zoos for more than a century, yet they’re facing extinction in the wild.
+Placing these intelligent and complex individuals in conditions that are harmful to them, just so that we can look at them, teaches us nothing.

 Keith Lindsay of the Amboseli Elephant Research Project believes that zoos have “next to nothing to offer” with regard to education.
 According to him, “It is much better to watch films of real elephants behaving naturally—walking, feeding, playing, mating, fighting—in truly natural social groups of up to hundreds of animals ranging widely across ecosystems than to see miserable captive elephants standing around in a bare enclosure, no matter how ‘naturalistic’ the landscaping design may be.”